Chart Color Schemes

 Elanora Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure changes significantly impact performance.
-Five key projects identified by AreaSearch potentially affect this region.
-Notable projects are Warriewood Valley Release Area, Warriewood Square Redevelopment, Mona Vale Road East Upgrade, and Vantage Warriewood.
-The following details these projects' expected impacts:.
+Area infrastructure changes significantly influence local performance.
+Five key projects identified by AreaSearch may impact the area: Warriewood Valley Release Area, Warriewood Square Redevelopment, Mona Vale Road East Upgrade, and Vantage Warriewood.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.